tidues/RanDist/README.md

 2. Symbolic formula object has two more methods that numerical formulas do not have, `formula()` which shows the closed-form formula for the corresponding statistics, and `save_formula()` that saves the generated formula into file, so that users can load it by the function `load_formulas` in the future without generating the formulas from scratch again.
 3. Symbolic formula is faster in plotting.
 4. One drawback is that the speed of symbolic formulas are getting much more slower when the size of the graph increase.
 5. Numeric formulas are fast in evaluating a single value.
-And perform plotting and evaluation much faster than symbolic formulas when graph is large.
+And it performs much faster than symbolic formulas in both plotting and evaluation when graph is large.

 Basically, if the network is large, always use numeric formulas.
-Otherwise, use the default setting, especially if you want to load the formulas in the future.
+Otherwise, please use the default setting, especially if you want to reuse the formulas in the future.

 ### Interface 2: `data_collector` Function
 Basically, the function `data_collector` is a wrapper of the `Formulas` class.
-We will demonstrate the usage by an example.
+We will demonstrate the usage with an example.

 #### Example